I know that this review wasn’t part of the plan but recent events demanded a response from yours truly.

 The validity of the Christian perspective depends entirely on Bob Seger’s religious orientation.
 Here’s what he had to say in a 2014 interview with the Detroit Free Press: “I believe that religion is just fine if it helps people find peace, to be good to their fellow man.
 It’s a good tool for living a good life.
 I really do believe that.
 And I said, well, I never personally really had a spiritual awakening; it’s been gradual.
 But I see my kids and so, yeah: I believe in God.”

 Hmm.
 Sounds like he’s more of a passive believer than a bible-thumper, so score one for the atheists.
-His use of the phrase “the fire down below” seems more blues-influenced than bible-influenced; many horny bluesmen added biblical references to their songs in order to convey concepts and imagery that their church-going audience could understand.
+His use of the phrase “the fire down below” seems more blues-influenced than bible-influenced; many horny bluesmen added biblical references to their songs to convey concepts and imagery that their church-going audience could understand.

 The debate detracts from the more important messages in the song, all of which concern the hypocrisy of society’s orientation to sex in general and prostitution in particular.
-Note how the female streetwalkers are placed in a vulnerable position under bright lights in order to attract customers while the men are granted the right of privacy, hiding in the shadows:
+Note how the female streetwalkers are placed in a vulnerable position under bright lights to attract customers while the men are granted the right of privacy, hiding in the shadows:

 Here comes old Rosie she’s looking mighty fine